Why do we teach History?

 At KS3 students will study:

-The Tudors and Stuarts
+- The Tudors and the Stuarts

-- What were the causes of WWII?
+- What were the human and economic costs of the Transatlantic Slave Trade?

 Key Stage 4